greycubesgav/integrify/README.md

 Check the integrity checksum file attribute and optionally add the checksum

 Option  Meaning
+  -c     Check the checksum
   -a     Add a new checksum to FILE
- -v     Verbose messages
   -d     Remove the checksum from FILE
+  -l     List files checksums as per a sfv file
- -f     Set the digest function to write, default 'sha1'
+  -f     Set the digest function to write, default 'sha1' -v     Verbose messages

 Examples:
    Check a file's integrity checksum